jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 It might also be said, that it indicates one command's being the __prototype__ for another.

-If a command would *only* be used as a prototype, it might be drawn with a *dashed border*:
+If a command might *only* be used as a prototype, it might be drawn with a *dashed border*:

 ![](images/1.%20Commands%20Main%20Concepts.006.png)